Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

  When these values are set, they never change.
 This is known as first touch attribution.

 !!!note "`saveParamsReferrerOncePerSession`"
-    By default, the SDK only saves the values at the start of the session.
+    By default, the SDK saves the values only at the start of the session.
 For example, if a user lands on your site with an initial set of UTM parameters and triggers some flow that causes them to land on your site again with a different set of UTM parameters within the same Amplitude session, the second set isn't saved.
       You can set the configuration option `saveParamsReferrerOncePerSession` to `false` to remove that restriction so that the SDK always captures new values from the user.

 !!!note "`unsetParamsReferrerOnNewSession`"
     By default, the SDK carries over existing UTM Parameters and Referrer values at the start of a new session.
 For example, if a users session expires, the SDK maps the user's Referrer and UTM Parameters to existing values.
     To reset those values to null upon instantiating a new session, set `unsetParamsReferrerOnNewSession` to `true`.

 ### Callbacks for logEvent, Identify, and Redirect

 You can pass a callback function to `logEvent` and identify, which gets called after receiving a response from the server.
 This is useful if timing may cause an event to not be captured before the browser navigates away from a webpage.
- Putting the navigation in a callback to the logEvent method will guarantee the event is captured before the navigation occurs.
+ Putting the navigation in a callback to the `logEvent` method guarantees the event is captured before the navigation occurs.
 Here is a logEvent example:

 ```js
 amplitude.getInstance().logEvent("EVENT_TYPE", null, callback_function);